Suggested searches: Elections, Societies, Disabled students,Allergies

 A good appeal will include:

 A timeline of events.
 The University will need to know what happened, when it happened, and how it affected your work.
-Include an explanation of why you couldn't use Extenuating Circumstances (unless you are appealing against the refusal of your Extenuating Circumstances application).
+Include an explanation of why you couldn't use Exceptional Circumstances (unless you are appealing against the refusal of your Exceptional Circumstances application).

 Evidence to support your case.
 The University needs proof of what has happened, and usually will not uphold appeals without good evidence.
 The more evidence you can get, the better.